 Writing objectives for your characters creates strong protagonists with nuance and drive.
-Remember, you want to focus on writing a proactive protagonist into your novel.
+Remember, you want to focus on writing an active protagonist into your novel.
 Character objective is a top notch way of doing that.
 Here’s what I mean by that, and how you can use this powerful idea to move your story forward.

 What is Character Objective?